Importance of Thoracic (Upper Back) Mobility (Top 3 Stretches Inside!)

 The spine is made up of five main segments.
 The reason there are 5 segments, is because each segment of the spine has a different function and role.
-Click here to read more about each section of the spine in our previous post, The Role of Each Part of your Spine .
+Read more about each section of the spine in our previous post, The Role of Each Part of your Spine.

-What is Role of the Thoracic Spine and Lumbar Spine?
+What is the Role of the Thoracic Spine and Lumbar Spine?

 The lumbar spine (low back) is built for stability.
-The lumbar spine support’s the weight of the body and helps resist excessive rotation.
-The lumbar spine can be mobile, and flex and extend, but it would much rather remain stabile and help produce power from the hips.
+The lumbar spine supports the weight of the body and helps resist excessive rotation.
+The lumbar spine can be mobile, and flex and extend, but it would much rather remain stable and help produce power from the hips.

-These are the 12 vertebrae that makes up the mid back.
+These are the 12 vertebrae that make up the mid back.

 What Happens if the Thoracic Spine is Immobile?